CS-5337-Spring-2017/ROVER_03/README.md

 ##### Possible Implementations on Rover Capabilities

 1. checkRange() - This will check the range between two Rovers and its ETA of both Rovers.
+This is helpful for resource gathering or swarm troubleshooting by using the A-star Algorithm

 2. foundResources() - This will give the location of found resources from all Rovers and display which Rover has discovered what resources.
+This can be useful so swarms don't have to go to the same resource accidently.

 3. setQueue() - This will set the queue for the Rover to retrieve its next resource.
+This is useful for creating a line of resource gathering for the swarm.

 4. getQueue() - This will show the next resource to which the Rover will be attending.

 5. GetCurrentQueue() - This will show the current resource to which the Rover is attending.
+This is useful for checks and optimization.

 6. getQueueOptions() - This will give options regarding the Rover's next available resource.

 7. getRoversQueue() - This will display every Rover’s current resource and its next resource.

-8. switchToLongMessages() - If need be, this will project more messages for the Rover.
+This is useful for checks and optimization.

-9. statusCheckConnectionAll() - This will forward all messages to and from each Rover and return the time it takes to communicate.
+8. statusCheckConnectionAll() - This will forward all messages to and from each Rover and return the time it takes to communicate.
+This is useful for diagnosis and tests for just communication of the swarm.
+It also points to its longitude and latitude

-10. statusCheckDiagnosisAll() - This will check all Rovers and do a diagnosis.
+9. statusCheckDiagnosisAll() - This will check all Rovers and do a diagnosis including the statusCheckConnectionAll() function.
+This is a slower full diagnosis of the Rover's capabilities.